danmayer/rails_flaky_spec_examples/README.md

 A list of suggested examples, I have yet to add...

+* shared state
+   * in helpers opposed to class variables a rails.cache (in memory or redis) which persists across specs
+   * ^^ alternative or additional to above some tool like flipper based on redis, which persists across specs
+* the before(:all) spec never fails
+* add factory_bot example
+	* We could solve with factorybot sequences title1, title2, title3
+	* could be solved this way as an alternative spec/models/post_example_e_spec.rb
 * Timing
 	* timezone specific example (vs DST)
 	* new year